 Terv Terran attended this gig.
 He remembers: “Next gig was later the same year at a festival called Megalithomania at Conway Hall in Holborn.
 A ritualised and magical performance, I remember a hand coming from between the stage curtains before the gig began to place a chalice of some steaming substance before us.
 Being in the front row, this was about four feet from me.
 Then began an hour of solid noise, one extended piece made for the occasion.
 Then Jhon lost his Balance and showed me for the first time how real his pain was by smashing a toy bunny rabbit repeatedly against an old school table whilst yelling ‘With my bunny rabbit!’“

-Pete Greening attended this gig.
+Pete Greening attended this gig and too pictures.
 He remembers: “[M]anaged to shake Balance’s hand at megalithomania and thank him for the decades of enjoyment his music had given me…(i also managed to do that with both him and Sleazy at one of the RFH gigs too, if i recall correctly).
 And you’re right – he was in a really good mood.”

 On the old Wassonii blog, a few attendees offered their recollections.